← Back to Blog

 You travel infrequently and want a forever-eSIM → Silent.Link.
 The never-expiring balance is useful if you only travel a few times a year and do not want to buy a new plan each time.
 You will pay more per GB, but nothing goes to waste.

-You just need data for a trip, fast → PikaSim.
-Simple, straightforward, no fuss.
-Self-hosted BTCPay Server is a plus for crypto users.
+You just need data for a trip, fast → PikaSim or nadanada.
+PikaSim's single-country plans now start at $1.50 and the self-hosted BTCPay Server is a plus for crypto users. nadanada starts at $0.99 and adds the VPN and phone number options on top.

 You are a Solana user → ZeroID.
 If you already hold SOL and want to stay in that ecosystem, it is your only option.
 Bitcoin users should look elsewhere.